ihormyroniuk/AUIKit/AUIKit/Application/README.md

 ##### `didFinishLaunchingNotification(payload: [AnyHashable: Any])`
 Method is called when application is almost launching because of user taps notification's alert.

+##### `didFinishLaunchingShortcutItem(_ shortcutItem: UIApplicationShortcutItem)`
+Method is called when application is almost launching in response to the user selecting a Home screen quick action.

 ### Difference